 As part of the GP screening process, the Corps may coordinate with NMFS in accordance with the 1996 amendments to the Magnuson-Stevens Fishery Conservation and Management Act to protect and conserve the habitat of marine, estuarine and anadromous finfish, mollusks, and crustaceans.
 This habitat is termed "Essential Fish Habitat (EFH)", and is broadly defined to include "those waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity."
 There are EFH waters throughout inland and coastal waters in Maine.
-For additional information, see the EFH regulations 50 CFR 600 at www.nero.noaa.gov/hcd including the "Guide for EFH Descriptions" at www.nero.noaa.gov/hcd/list.htm.
+For additional information, see the EFH regulations 50 CFR 600 at www.nero.noaa.gov/hcd/list.htm.
 Additional information on the location of EFH can be obtained from NMFS (see Appendix D for contact information).